pilcrowonpaper/pilcrow/src/posts/serverless-database-latency.md

 The general trend is that TCP connections are fast once connected, while HTTP connections aren't as fast but provides a stable query speed all around.
 That said, there are some clear outliers.
 For one, PlanetScale and Neon are hitting sub-10ms latency, and Supabase with TCP provides both fast connections and queries.
 I'm also pretty impressed by CockroachDB since it doesn't use any pooling under the hood.

 MongoDB Atlas has the best query speeds for subsequent queries but has abysmal initial connection time.
-I'm also not sure why Supabase with HTTP is slower than their competitors.
+I'm also not sure why Supabase with HTTP is slower than their competitors (Edit: It looks like the auth middleware which isn't included when used with TCP is the cause).

 Keep in mind the averages has a margin of error from 1ms (for low numbers) to 10ms (for high numbers).
 This is based on my observations and no real calculations were done.